 Alternatively, under some circumstances, a specific ‘Light Refurbishment’ BTL Mortgage may be available.

 When a Bridging Loan is what you require, the lender would typically look to lend for a period of between 2 weeks and 24 months.
 This is because the cost of Bridging Finance is typically higher than that of a standard loan.
 Thus, the longer the loan is outstanding, the higher the fund value (by way of interest) you will need to allocate to your project.
 Although many lenders will not consider offering a remortgage until the property has been owned for at least 6 months, this is not the case with every lender operating in the Buy to Let arena.
 Therefore, if the property is suitable for mainstream lending after a shorter period, there are still lenders who will consider lending for less than 6 months.
 You will also be able to raise capital if the value of the property has seen a significant increase.

 Why Choose Us?

 At Hawke Financial Services Llp, we have direct access to a wide range of Bridging funders, along with the experience to present an application professionally.
 Many brokers use a ‘Master Broker’ or ‘Packager’ to access bridging finance companies.
 This is not, however, always the most cost-effective or timely route.

-Call Us on 020 8660 8613 or email us at firstname.lastname@example.org with your enquiry, and we will be happy to discuss your options with you.
+Call Us on 020 8660 8613 or email us at firstname.lastname@example.org with your enquiry, and our brokers will be happy to discuss your options with you.

 Richard - Perfectly Satisfied With Their Advice And Service